dawnmy/metagenomics-workshop/docs/cli.rst

 Tasks:
  1. List all tools in /usr/local/bin/ starting with ‘blast’
  2. List all tools in /usr/local/bin/ starting with ‘blast’ followed by one additional character
- 3. List all tools in /usr/local/bin/ starting with ‘a’ or ‘b’ and ending with ‘c’ or ‘d’
+ 3. List all tools in /usr/local/bin/ contatining the pattern "2sam"
  4. Copy all sequence files from the directory linuxdata to the linux_intro directory (except seqs.fasta)

 Solution: